SteffeyDev/react-native-popover-view/README.md

 A well-tested, adaptable, lightweight `<Popover>` component for react-native.
 Great for use in Tablets; you can put entire views that you would normally show in a modal (on a smaller device) into a popover, optionally give it an anchor point, and have it float on top of all of the other views.

-It is written entirely in JavaScript, but uses [React Native's native driver](https://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html) for responsive animations, even when the JS thread is busy.
+It is written entirely in TypeScript, but uses [React Native's native driver](https://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html) for responsive animations, even when the JS thread is busy.

 The `<Popover>` is able to handle dynamic content and adapt to screen size changes while showing, and will move out of the way for on-screen keyboards automatically.